Support for Schools | INPP Schools Programme & Individual Referrals | Think Thrive

 A clinical overview aimed at practitioners working with children affected by retained reflexes.

 I am happy to talk any of this through with school staff who want to understand the evidence in more depth before deciding whether it is relevant for a child in your care.
+For the fuller evidence library behind this work, visit the Research page.

 Getting A Family Connected